sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 === I made a mistake!
 I want to undo something I just did ===

+If you accidentally edited master and want to undo your change, you can:
+{{{
+~/sage-git$ git branch -m master <mybranch>    # save your current state to a new branch <mybranch>
+~/sage-git$ git branch master origin/master    # make a new master branch from the original one }}}

+If you deleted a local branch and you want to get it back, your deletion command should have told you the commit hash (something like `fb33147`) of the deleted branch.
+To get it back, say:
+{{{
+~/sage-git$ git branch <oldname> <hash>
+}}}

+If you want to see what your last few commits were, type:
+{{{
+~/sage-git$ git reflog
+5c7e56d HEAD@{0}: commit: fixed some documentation in kr_tableaux.py
+d4cc8e0 HEAD@{1}: pull: Merge made by the 'recursive' strategy.
+3813946 HEAD@{2}: commit: removed some whitespace in kr_tableaux.py
+307fef1 HEAD@{3}: commit: Removed some whitespaces, beautified code 6aae6bf HEAD@{4}: merge origin/public/combinat/rigged_configurations/13872-bijections: Fast-forward
+f2491f1 HEAD@{5}: checkout: moving from master to public/combinat/rigged_configurations/13872-bijections
+f2491f1 HEAD@{6}: checkout: moving from tornado-kschur-branching to master 510520a HEAD@{7}: checkout: moving from extended_affine_weyl_groups_sd40 to tornado-kschur-branching
+f2491f1 HEAD@{8}: checkout: moving from master to extended_affine_weyl_groups_sd40
+f2491f1 HEAD@{9}: checkout: moving from tornado-kschur-branching to master }}}

 <<Anchor(push)>>
 === Make my code available on the Trac git server ===